sizeofvoid/libopeninput/doc/user/lua-plugins.rst

    **before** the current frame (if any).
 The **next** plugin will see the prepended frame first followed by the current frame.

-   This function can only be called from within a device's ``frame()`` handler or from within the plugin's timer callback function.
+   This function can only be called from within a device's ``"evdev-frame"`` handler or from within the plugin's timer callback function.

    For example, to change a single event into a drag, prepend a button down and append a button up before each event: